 Supplied by the bride and bridegroom:

-Details of usual residence of bride and bridegroom at the time of marriage are recorded in the marriage entry, but are not recorded electronically.
+Details of usual residence of bride and bridegroom at the time of marriage are recorded in the marriage entry.
 The information is not used for geographic analyses of marriages because the addresses given are not necessarily the same as the long-term addresses before marriage, or the same as the residence of the couple after marriage.

-Details of names and of occupation of bride and bridegroom, of father’s name, and of father’s occupation are also recorded in the marriage entry, but not all are recorded electronically and therefore they are not tabulated.
+Details of names and of occupation of bride and bridegroom, of father’s name, and of father’s occupation are also recorded in the marriage entry.
+Occupation is not coded and therefore we cannot provide marriage statistics by occupation.

 Supplied by the person(s) solemnising and registering the marriage: